 I start with Costco because of its simplicity, low cost, and the relevance that it holds with the majority of people.
-The samplers at Costco are one of my favorite, and most appetizing, examples of experiential marketing.
+The (pre-pandemic) samplers at Costco are one of my favorite, and most appetizing, examples of experiential marketing.
 It is hard to leave Costco having not purchased something from a sample stand, and that is the draw.
 Consumers choose to get involved, it isn’t viewed as intrusive, and even if it doesn’t result in an immediate purchase it builds positive customer relationships for life.

-In 2012, TNT launched their “We know drama” campaign.
+In 2012, TNT launched its “We know drama” campaign.
 From a cost perspective this example is on the opposite side of the spectrum than the Costco Samplers, but the execution and inherent intrigue is terrific.
 The reason this example of experiential marketing is so powerful, is because it reached beyond the immediate audience to a much larger one following the recording.
 This video now has over 52 million views on YouTube in addition to the number of individuals who witnessed it live or on TV.
 The majority of the successive views were free, all due to the buzz created from the initial experiential marketing effort.

 What Experiential Marketing Can Do at Your Next Trade Show: